 Thinking of the earliest picnics will evoke all kinds of wonderful imagery in your mind.
-But how far back can these thoughts lead and what exactly were the origins of the humble picnic?
+But how far back can these thoughts lead and what exactly is the origin of picnic which we know and love?

 Personally, I like to imagine a couple at the start of the last century.
-The gentleman in his finest tailored suit with his beau in her most splendid dress with matching bonnet and lace gloves.
+The gentleman in his finest tailored suit.
+His beau in her most splendid dress with matching bonnet and lace gloves.
 They are in the countryside with their picnic hamper eating and drinking to their hearts content upon a plaid picnic blanket.

-Going back further it’s exciting to conjure up ideas of medieval feasts that were taken outside and enjoyed by dozens and dozens.
-Maybe there was a hunt and the catch of the day was used to swell bellies by night or maybe there were jousting tournaments where families joined to cheer their knight before coming together to eat as one.
+Going back further it’s exciting to conjure up ideas of medieval feasts that took place outside and enjoyed by everyone.
+Maybe there was a hunt and they were able to stuff their bellies with the catch of the day.
+Or maybe there were jousting tournaments where families joined to cheer their knight before coming together to eat as one.

 But accounts of similar practices date back even further.
-Accounts are made of English in the 14th century, French around the same time and Greek gatherings going all the way back to the 5th century.
-They all have similar attributes however – a group of people would join together and each provide a contribution of food which would be communally enjoyed by all.
-In the most part this would be an indoor activity.
-The picnics origin, as we know it, would emerge when these feasts were taken outside and stayed there.
+Accounts exist of English in the 14th century, French around the same time and Greek gatherings dating to the 5th century.
+They all have similar attributes, however – a group of people would join together and each provides a contribution of food which the community collectively enjoyed.
+In the most part, this would be an indoor activity.
+The picnic’s origin, as we know it, emerges when these feasts relocate to the outside.

 The picnic seems to have started in this guise as a pastime of nobles.
 Indeed, the original meaning of the picnic hamper, or hanapier in French, was goblet carrier.
 Over time though, like many things, the practice swept through all classes with each bringing their own unique twists to the ever increasingly popular activity.
-Whilst the nobles used the finest picnic cutlery made from china, the less well-to-do would settle for finger food and some hearty ale.
+The nobles used the finest picnic cutlery made from China.
+The less well-to-do would settle for finger food and some hearty ale.

-The pomp and ceremony behind this is undeniably British to the core and to me reflects the absolute golden age of the picnic.
-You had wine, tea, spirits, proper cutlery and crockery.
-You had picnic condiments that were seen as a must that, more than likely would not be given a second thought in todays spreads.
+The pomp and ceremony behind this are undeniably British to the core.
+This reflects the absolute golden age of the picnic.
+You had wine, tea, spirits, proper cutlery, and crockery.
+You had picnic condiments that were seen as a must that, more than likely would not be given a second thought in today’s spreads.
 Every single item in that picnic basket had a reason, no matter how trivial, to be there.